Fortunately, a little know how can go a long way, keep your shields clear and maximize your product durability.

-Follow up with a soft microfiber cloth and gently wash the front shield with a mild diluted soap (Palmolive Liquid, Windex Ammonia Free, 409).
+Follow up with a soft microfiber cloth and gently wash the front shield with a mild, diluted, ammonia free soap (such as Palmolive Liquid).
 Rinse with clean lukewarm water.

 Be sure to dry the polycarbonate thoroughly using a soft microfiber cloth to avoid spotting.
 Do so in an up and down motion, not a circular or side-to-side motion.

 If your polycarbonate has tougher materials like oil and tar, start with a thorough soaking of clean water.
 That should begin to remove the surface materials.
 Gently rub the areas using a soft microfiber cloth that is diluted with isopropyl alcohol and water (mixture of 50/50).
 Rinse the 50/50 mixture thoroughly with lukewarm water.